rmed/zoe_docs/introduction.rst

 What is Zoe?
 ------------

-Zoe is an assitant bot for the *Grupo de Usuarios de Linux UC3M* (GUL UC3M) non-profit organization.
+Zoe is an assistant bot for the *Grupo de Usuarios de Linux UC3M* (GUL UC3M) non-profit organization.
 Its aim is to perform repetitive and time-consuming tasks in an asynchronous, uncoupled and lazy manner.

 How does it work?
 -----------------